 Mujagic, a 50-year-old former regional army commander, was arrested in November in Utica, where he had been living since 1997.
 He's accused of killing an unarmed enemy soldier and torturing another during the Bosnian War in March 1995.

 Mujagic was fighting for the Army of the Autonomous Province of Western Bosnia, a region that had seceded from the central government.
-Court documents said a surviving prisoner after the 1995 battle and other soldiers on the scene told investigators that Mujagic and some of his men began kicking prisoners and beating them with rifle stocks and demanding information.
+Court documents said a surviving prisoner of the 1995 battle and other soldiers on the scene told investigators that Mujagic and some of his men kicked prisoners and beat them with rifle stocks as they demanded information.

-The documents said Mujagic turned at one point on Ekrem Baltic, demanding the name of his commander.
-After Baltic said he didn't know, Mujagic fired a fatal burst from his AK-47 into the prisoner's chest.
+The documents said Mujagic asked Ekrem Baltic the name of his commander, and when Baltic said he didn't know, Mujagic allegedly fired a fatal burst from his AK-47 into the prisoner's chest.
 Then he allegedly told Nisvet Cordic he would also be killed if he didn't identify the commander.